 “My three decades of experience in public service, my tireless commitment to the people of this community, and my willingness to reach across the aisle and cooperate with the opposition, make me the ideal candidate for your mayor.”

-The public can easily be persuaded by letting them have an idea about the past actions and policies of a candidate.
+The public can easily be persuaded by giving them some knowledge about a candidate’s past experience, past actions, and preferred policies.

 Ethos examples in TV ads are not only expressed in words.
-For instance, in a commercial for toothpaste, an actor puts on a white coat and talks about how that particular toothpaste is good for teeth.
-Putting on a white coat, an actor looks like a doctor and thus gains credibility as people consider a doctor’s remarks more credible than an actor’s.
+For instance, in a commercial for toothpaste, an actor puts on a white lab coat and talks about how that particular toothpaste is good for teeth.
+By putting on a white lab coat, an actor looks like a doctor, and thus gains credibility as people consider a doctor’s remarks to be more credible than an actor’s.

 Function of Ethos

-The above explanations and examples of ethos reveal the following facts about the said device:
+The above explanations and examples of ethos reveal the following facts about this device:

-- Ethos confirms the credibility of a writer or a speaker and thus they become trustworthy in the eyes of listeners and readers who as a result are persuaded by their arguments.
+- Ethos confirms the credibility of a writer or a speaker, and thus they become trustworthy in the eyes of listeners and readers who, as a result are persuaded by the arguments.

-- Ethos of a speaker or a writer is created largely by the choice of words he or she makes in order to convince listeners or readers.
+- Ethos of a speaker or a writer is created largely by the choice of words he or she chooses to convince listeners or readers.

-- Being an expert on the subject matter that a speaker or a writer chooses determines his or her ethos.
+- Being an expert on the subject matter determines his or her ethos.